Today (May 7, 2014): Review of COMO Parrot Cay, a spa heaven in the Caribbean (Turks & Caicos).

 - Sun loungers on the beach were not comfortable, contrary to the sun loungers on the pool deck.
 Some extra cushions on the beach chairs would help a lot.

-- From the beach, towards the east, you have a very good view on a couple of very ugly, quite high (I guess 4-5 floors) buildings, which does not help to make you feel like being on a private and secluded island.
+- From the beach, towards the east, you have a very good view on a couple of very ugly, quite high (I guess 4-5 floors) buildings, which does not help to make you feel like being on a secluded island.

 - Location: 9/10